Table of Contents

-Thomas Dillion moved to Galway after this point and set up a family-run jewelry shop that is still in existence today.
+Thomas Dillion moved to Galway after this point and set up a family-run Irish Jewellery shop that is still in existence today.
 As the goldsmith was awarded the Royal Patent for the design of the Claddagh ring, they are officially the original makers of the Claddagh ring.

-Several goldsmiths in and around the Galway area helped to further promote the Claddagh symbol design and turn it into the icon design it is today.
+Several goldsmiths in and around the Galway area helped to further promote the Claddagh symbol design and turn it into the iconic design it is today.

 An Alternative Origin of the Claddagh Ring